 Do you keep a file on my child and what goes in it?

-Little Steps Therapy Services is a medical service; therefore, we are required to maintain a treatment file for each individual that we provide treatment for.
-This file contains consult notes from clinical therapists, reports, assessments, and intake information.
-This file is double-locked in the main office and is in a locked filing cabinet.
+Little Steps Therapy Services is a medical service; therefore, we are required to maintain a treatment file for each client that we provide treatment for.
+This file contains consult notes from clinical therapists, reports, assessments, program data, and intake information.
+This file is double-locked in the main office and a locked filing cabinet.
 This file is only viewed by those working directly with the client.
 This file is required to be kept until the child reaches 29 years of age (10 years past turning 19 years of age).
 If you wish to obtain a copy of your child’s file, please contact the office and this will be prepared for you.

 Does Little Steps close for snow days like the schools do?

-Make up sessions can be arranged once the weather improves.
+Makeup sessions can be arranged once the weather improves.

 What happens if there is a natural disaster like an earthquake?